NikhilPatra047/weekday-assignment/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-# How to spin up the Project

-- Simply create a clone of the project in your local computer.
-- Open the project in your favourite code editor.
-- do `npm install` to install all the dependencies (Make sure you have npm installed in your local computer).
-- Once done, hit "npm run dev" in your code editor terminal, and voila!

-# What did I use for this project?

-- Vite (for faster setup of the React app along with Typescript)
-- ReactJS
-- Typescript
-- Redux
-- Material UI
-- Vanilla CSS

-# What did I manage to accomplish in the duration of 2 days?
-(Implementation details)

-- Filters - (Roles, Experience, Location, Minimum Base Pay, Search by company)
-  - Removed the "Remote/On-site" and "Tech Stack" filters as the API response had no key with those specific values for me to filter the jobs on the frontend.

-- Implemented the UI as closely as the original design.
-  - However, for the filter dropdowns instead of creating custom dropdown designs, I used the ones provided by MUI.

-- Infinite scroll
-  - However, one has to clear the filters, if they have selected any, in order to browse more jobs.

-- Made the application responsive for smaller screens including mobile screens.
-- "View More Modal" for viewing full job descriptions upon clicking the "View More" button